Pros and Cons of Merchant Cash Advances

 Instead of a typical interest rate which is charged by the month, a merchant cash advance works by way of what is known as a factor fee.

 Your merchant cash advance will have an advance amount plus a factor fee.
-These are the two core financial obligations of your small business or company to the lender giving you a merchant cash advance.
+These are the two core financial obligations of your small business or company to the funding provider giving you a merchant cash advance.
 The sum of these amounts will be paid back in monthly amounts from a percentage of your credit card transactions daily.
 This is known as a holdback.
 Once the advance amount and factor fee are paid off, you are done paying back the merchant cash advance.

 Holdback Amount